-This methodology is based on a number of key assumptions, and these key assumptions which have implications for both the scope of the methodology and for potential limitations to application of the methodology.
+This framework is based on a number of key assumptions, and these key assumptions have implications for both the scope of the framework and for potential limitations to application of the framework.
 These key assumptions and the associated implications are summarized as follows.

-- Assumption 1: The LPSD method assumes that a full-power fire PRA has been completed consistent with the general approach defined by the RES/EPRI full-power fire PRA methodology. - Impact of this assumption on the methodology: The LPSD method takes as given that certain analysis tasks have already been completed and will, at most, require review and updating to address the LPSD conditions.
+• Assumption 1: The LPSD framework assumes that an at-power fire PRA has been completed consistent with the general approach defined by the RES/EPRI at-power fire PRA methodology.

+• Impact of this assumption on the framework: The LPSD framework takes as given that certain analysis tasks have already been completed and will, at most, require review and updating to address the LPSD conditions.
 For example, it is assumed that the task of identifying and counting fixed fire ignition sources within the plant has been completed.
 Hence, the LPSD analysis should only consider changes that might be associated with LPSD conditions (e.g., changes in the operational status of equipment, changes in the nature and likelihood of transient fuel sources that might be introduced during an outage, etc.).